issp-center-dev/DCore/doc/basicnotions/structure.rst

 * Square lattice
 * Cubic lattice

-For more details, please see :ref:`dcorepre`.
+For more details, please see :ref:`inputformat`.

 Wannier90 interface
 ~~~~~~~~~~~~~~~~~~~